Zorich Family Foundation

 Getting on Their Radar

 The Zorich family are active members of Houston Methodist's Society for Leading Medicine, which requires a minimum $250,000 contribution.
 Robert L. Zorich serves on the Houston Methodist Lynda K. and David M. Underwood Center for Digestive Disorders Council.
-Organizations connected to Houston Methodist, the energy sector through EnCap Investments, or ASU's Thunderbird School may have pathways to building relationships with the foundation's trustees.
+Organisations connected to Houston Methodist, the energy sector through EnCap Investments, or ASU's Thunderbird School may have pathways to building relationships with the foundation's trustees.

 Decision Timeline